isomerpages/govtech-stp/_travel-and-health-control-measures/covid-19-tests/covid-19-tests-for-travel-to-singapore.md

 <div id="note"></div>

-<b><u>NOTE</u></b>: All travellers with travel history in the past consecutive 21 days from Bangladesh, India, Indonesia<sup>#</sup>, Nepal, Pakistan and Sri Lanka and entering Singapore, will also be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal (for arrivals from Indonesia).
+<b><u>NOTE</u></b>: All travellers with travel history in the past consecutive 21 days from Bangladesh, India, Indonesia, Nepal, Pakistan and Sri Lanka and entering Singapore, will also be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal (for arrivals from Indonesia).

-<sup>#</sup><i>From 5 Jul 2021, 2359 hours, travellers with travel history within the last 21 days to Indonesia will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal.
-From 6 Jul 2021 to 12 Jul 2021, the Government of Singapore will waive the charges for the additional COVID-19  ART.
-Travellers will be required to pay for their COVID-19 ART from 13 Jul 2021.</i>
+<b><u>NOTE II</u></b>:<i>With effect from 0001 hours, 6 July 2021 (Singapore time), travellers with travel history in the past consecutive 21 days from Indonesia and entering Singapore, will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport or Tanah Merah Ferry Terminal.
+The change for the additional COVID-19 ART will be waived by the Government of Singapore from 6 to 12 July 2021.
+Travellers will be required to pay for their COVID-19 ART from 0001 hours, 13 July 2021 (Singapore time). </i>